PaperStrange/Udacity_DataScientist/DS_term2_project-final/README.md

 3. After model operates for a long time, how to deal with the differences between the model predictions and reviews by customers?

 * For Data Understanding
-1. Does model is capable of dealing with big data?
+1. How "big" is the datasets?
-2. Does model is capable of dealing with imbalanced data?
+2. How imbalanced is the datasets?
-3. Does model is capable of dealing with small sample data?
+3. How to deal with small sample data?

 ## File Descriptions <a name="files"></a>